Audley historic recreational complex

-Audley historic recreational complex is a heritage-listed recreation area at Sir Bertram Stevens & Audley Road, Audley, Sutherland Shire, New South Wales, Australia.
+Audley historic recreational complex is a heritage-listed recreation area at Sir Bertram Stevens & Audley Road, Audley, New South Wales within the Royal National Park south of Sydney Australia.
 It was built from 1879.
 The property is owned by the Office of Environment and Heritage, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Aboriginal history

 The area now covered by the Audley recreational complex was originally inhabited by the Dharawal tribe.
 The tribe's economy was based on the rich marine and estuarine resources.
-The stability of these resources allowed for long-term, semi-sedentary summer occupation, which has left evidence in the form of middens, rock shelter deposits, burials, rock engravings, rock art, axe-grinding groo5045515ves and open campsites.
+The stability of these resources allowed for long-term, semi-sedentary summer occupation, which has left evidence in the form of middens, rock shelter deposits, burials, rock engravings, rock art, axe-grinding grooves and open campsites.